bcrusu/mesos-net/README.md

-# mesos-net: Mesos API for .NET
+# mesos-net: Apache Mesos API for .NET

 ### Status

-Compatible with Mesos 1.1.0 V0 API.
+Compatible with Apache Mesos 1.1.0 v0 API.

 ### Items left to do: